FahadAkram07/Playwright-TS-Framework/README.md

 # Automation of SimplyBe Website

-This repository contains the automated tests for the SimplyBe website.
+This repository contains the automated tests for the Ecommerce website.
 The tests focus on key user interactions, including signing in, signing up, and adding items to the cart.
 The implementation also incorporates Mailinator to handle email verification during the sign-in process.

 ## Automated Test Cases